We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 Family Photo Joys

 When my kids were little, I made ornaments one year out of family photos.
 We still have most of those and I treasure them as the people in them are no longer with us.
 Nowadays, one of our favorite gifts every year is a family photo book.
 My kids are all even bigger photo lovers than me.
 Most of what I know I learned from them!
 They all take tons of photos, send them to the one who is going to create the book.
 She picks the best, combines them beautifully, and uses Blurb to create awesome photo books that my senior mom and I, and the other recipients all love!
 One of my kids has always been a mega Creative Memories fan.
 She is so happy with how these photo books turn out, she's considering turning her old albums into photo books.
 They're easier to look at, last well, and she finds the grandkids often look through the photo books.
 Rarely does she find them perusing the bigger photo albums.
 They are definitely much easier for our elderly parents to handle as well!
 Making them excellent gift ideas for elderly parents.
 Not all my kids are online so I can't show off one of my own books.
-The Daily Digi and Tom's Guide both have good reviews, good examples, and list their top choices for creating photo books.
+Tom's Guide has good reviews and good examples. 🙂

 If you live with or near your elderly parents, or they have someone near them who can help them, I also highly recommend an iPad for photos for them.
 I don't suggest you replace the photo books with the iPad.
 The photo books will work long after they are no longer able to enjoy the iPad.
 Plus they may well enjoy the different tactile differences between the iPad and the photo book.
 Not to mention the fact that when the battery dies or you are out, they can enjoy the photo book no matter what. 🙂